Why usFeaturesTemplatesBlogGlossary

 Backtesting is essential but not sufficient.
 It cannot:

-• Predict the future — Past performance does not guarantee future results
+• Predict the future.
+Past performance does not guarantee future results.

-• Account for regime changes — A new regulation or market structure change can invalidate historical patterns
+• Account for regime changes.
+A new regulation or market structure change can invalidate historical patterns.

-• Capture execution risk — Real-world execution is messier than simulations
+• Capture execution risk.
+Real-world execution is messier than simulations.

-That’s why paper trading (forward testing with simulated money) is the critical next step after backtesting.
+This is why paper trading (forward testing with simulated money) is the critical next step after backtesting.

 Conclusion